|

 kindness from a stranger.

-<DIV></DIV>Although we came to the south expecting to learn about civil
+<DIV></DIV>Although we came to the south expecting to learn about

 rights history, this one incident opened my eyes to something I had not